raghavthapar/Github-Notes/TimeTravelling.md

 - **`git restore --source commitHash/HEAD~n`** will take the file back to a particular commit that we want.
 And to revert back to the orignal method, we can just use the first command.

 - **`git restore --staged <filename>`** - this command unstages a file that is staged to be committed.

+## `GIT RESET`

+- Resets a repo back to a particular commit.
+Used to undo commits.
+- `git reset <commit-hash>`
+- The above reset is called a regular reset and although it reverts the commit, it does keep changes in the file/working directory.
+- The no. of commits reduced till the commit we provided.
+- This is used if we want to keep our work but we want to change the branch etc. type of reason